 "I wish," he said. "but the lifts are all filled with cargo right now.
 Besides, that way involves riding mammoths on the side of a cliff.
 Not the safest thing when you're blindfolded."

-Even after they reached the top of the staircase, the walk through the cave was several miles at her best guess.
+Even once they reached the top of the staircase, the walk through the cave was several miles at her best guess.
 She felt the occasional gust of cool air, and Elias told her they were crossing bridges through ravines.

 "Slippery up here," a crew member hollered from somewhere up the line.

 Nahlia nodded along as Elias continued pointing out important buildings.
-The bathhouse, the infirmary, the chapel, the lecture halls, and the master's tower.
+The bathhouse, the infirmary, the chapel, the lecture halls, and the Masters' tower.
 She let the confusion of information wash over her, knowing she'd be lucky to remember half of it by tomorrow.

 "And this is the general dormitory," Elias pointed to a long, three-story structure on the cliff's edge.
 "I'll talk to someone and get you set up in—"